Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

 Overall an excellent stratagem that just does what it's supposed to do and a frequent keystone of many loadouts.

 # Analysis: Eagles
-Put simply: The Eagle is an absolute powerhouse.
+Put simply: the Eagle is an absolute powerhouse.
 Not only does it have the closest thing to a mandatory stratagem in the Airstrike, but nearly all of its options outcompete their Orbital equivalents while also frequently offering novel utility on top.
 Over half the options in this category have at least one niche where they outcompete everything else.

 ## Eagle Airstrike ▲►▼►
 > <img src="/images/stratagems/Eagle_Airstrike_Stratagem_Icon.webp" title="Eagle Airstrike" width="64"> <br>
-Drops a barrage of 6 100kg bombs, coming in perpendicularly to the throw location. <br>
+Drops a barrage of 6 100kg bombs, coming in perpendicular to the throw location. <br>
 Each bomb deals 500 AP5 damage on a direct hit.
 Their explosions deal 800 AP5 damage with a 5m inner radius.